aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/add_nodegroup_fargate/_index.md

 ---
-title: "EKS Nodegroup and Fargate setup"
+title: "EKS Fargate and Observability setup"
 date: 2020-01-27T08:30:11-07:00
 weight: 10
 draft: false
 ---

-In this chapter, we will execute [eksctl](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files) command using a config file [clusterconfig.yaml](https://github.com/aws-containers/eks-app-mesh-polyglot-demo/blob/master/deployment/clusterconfig.yaml) to perform the following tasks in your existing
-EKS cluster `eksworkshop-eksctl`.
+In this chapter, we will perform the following tasks in your existing EKS cluster `eksworkshop-eksctl`.

-* Create new Managed NodeGroup with three nodes
 * Create Fargate Profile
 * Enable OIDC Provider
-* Create IRSA (IAM Role for Service Account) for Fargate Pod
 * Create Namespace for Application Deployment
+* Create IRSA (IAM Role for Service Account) for Application Namespace `prodcatalog-ns`
-* Enable Observability for both NodeGroup and Fargate
+* Enable Observability for Logs and Metrics

 #### PreRequisite